lvauvillier/dji-log-parser/README.md

 Use `%d` in the images or thumbnails option to specify a sequence.

+### Advanced Options

+- `--api-custom-department`: Manually set the department on keychains apis request
+- `--api-custom-version`: Manually set the department on keychains apis request

 For a complete list of options, run:

 ```bash